milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 </ul>
 ```

 **routerLink** directive here to define the navigation path.
-It is a array where we can use static strings and our variables from to construct the desired path.
+It is an array where we can use static strings and our variables from to construct the desired path.
-First element of the array routerLink array can be prefixed to fine-tune behavior when constructing a path:
+The first element of the array routerLink array can be prefixed to fine-tune behavior when constructing a path:

 * 'users' - path we have defined will be appended to the current location;
-* './users'_ - this will result in the same behavior like above;
+* './users'_ - this will result in the same behavior as above;
-* '/users'_ - path we have defined will be appended to the route path of the our application;
+* '/users'_ - path we have defined will be appended to the route path of our application;
 * '../users'_ - router will go up one level and then append path we have defined to the current location;

-**queryParams** directive can be used to append query parameters to the route link and they will ne appended after '?' sign, for example:
+**queryParams** directive can be used to append query parameters to the route link and they will we appended after '?' sign, for example:
 `http://localhost:4200/users/new?foo=bar`

 **routerLinkActive** directive allows us to set css class to an element when the link's route becomes active.
 This is useful when creating menus or a navigation for example.